Painting : Zan Newstrom

 "Spiritual-Cultural Life"

-In the threefold social organism, spiritual-cultural life has to do with all that human beings bring to each other on the basis of individual gifts and abilities.
-This includes the realms of religious, spiritual, philosophical and moral insight, teaching and education, medicine and healing, the arts, and creativity and invention in all their many forms.
-The special requirement of the spiritual-cultural life is freedom : namely that each individual may develop and contribute his or her own abilities without interference ; and choose his or her own church, teachers, healers, remedies etc, freely and without hindrance.
+In the threefold social organism, spiritual-cultural life has to do with all human beings bring to each other on the basis of individual gifts and abilities.
+This includes the realms of religious, spiritual, philosophical and moral insight, teaching and education, medicine and healing, the arts, and creativity and invention in all their forms.
+The special requirement of the spiritual-cultural life is freedom : namely that each individual may develop and exercise his or her own abilities without interference ; and choose his or her own church, teachers, healers, remedies etc, freely and without hindrance.

 What Each Sphere Contributes